AdanRL/react-movies/README.md

 ### 🖥📜 First screen

-Needs a movie list with the next info:
+Needs a movie list with the following info:

 * Title
 * Poster image